crmathieu/daq/README.md

 - Accept connection requests from clients to allow them to access the streaming data.
 Clients have the choice to access the stream from the most recent data, or the oldest data.

+### Data format
+To avoid unecessary overhead in packaging payload with _marhsalling / unmarshalling_ technics, the data is always sent in binary format.
+It is received as an array of bytes and then casted appropriately based on the nature of its content.

 # Visualize the data coming from the vehicle